Diana Kennedy: First exposure to Mexican cuisine

 During her first years in Mexico City with her husband in the late 1950s, she learned quickly that the best food in Mexico was not in fancy restaurants but rather in markets, traditional family restaurants called "fondas" and in homes.
 In addition, she was impressed with what she saw in local, traditional markets.
 She also came to appreciate that recipes varied from region to region, travelling with her husband when he was on assignment, and he would collect recipes when she could not accompany him.
 In Mexico City, she asked her friends about cooking these dishes, and was referred to their maids.
-These maids then encouraged her to visit their villages, which she subsequently continued to do.
+These maids then encouraged her to visit their villages, which she subsequently would.
 Kennedy also began researching documentation on Mexican cuisine, and credited the work of Josefina Velázquez de León for her having been a pioneer, who had done similar work collecting recipes by visiting church groups.
 Kennedy's focus became the food that was not documented, such as that found in villages, markets and homes, eventually to preserve native ingredients and traditional recipes being lost as Mexicans move from rural areas to urban centers.

-Kennedy began to share what she learned informally among expats and her husband's colleagues when they came to Mexico.
+Kennedy began to share what she learned informally among immigrants and her husband's colleagues when they came to Mexico.
 This included taking women on tours of traditional markets, including the stands with animal heads, which shocked Americans.
 When New York Times food writer Craig Claiborne was in town, she tried to give him a book of Mexican recipes, but he refused it, saying "I'll only read a Mexican cookbook once you have written one".'
 At the time, Kennedy thought this was a crazy idea.